lj-ditrapani/image-viewer/README.markdown

 http://ditrapani.info/dev-resources/image-viewer-dev-support.zip .
 Unzip image-viewer-dev-support.zip inside the project folder.
-You'll want a Bourne compatible shell and node.js with the CoffeeScript npm module installed to use the developer scripts.
+You'll want a Bourne compatible shell and node.js with the CoffeeScript and coffeelint npm modules installed to use the developer scripts.

 - **package-release.sh**: Lint checks the CoffeeScript code, compiles the CoffeeScript code, and bundles the production files into a .zip